encode/django-rest-framework/docs/api-guide/serializers.md

 Once a serializer has been initialized, the dictionary of fields that are set on the serializer may be accessed using the `.fields` attribute.
 Accessing and modifying this attribute allows you to dynamically modify the serializer.

+Modifying the `fields` argument directly allows you to do interesting things such as changing the arguments on serializer fields at runtime, rather than at the point of declaring the serializer.

 ### Example

 For example, if you wanted to be able to set which fields should be used by a serializer at the point of initializing it, you could create a serializer class like so: